 \section{Abstract}

 We develop the theory of special biserial and string coalgebras and other concepts from the representation theory of quivers.
-These theoretical tools are then used to describe the finite dimensional comodules and Auslander-Reiten quiver for the coordinate Hopf algebra of quantum SL(2) at a root of unity.
-We also compute quantum dimensions and describe the stable Green ring.
+These tools are then used to describe the finite dimensional comodules and Auslander-Reiten quiver for the coordinate Hopf algebra of quantum SL(2) at a root of unity.
+We also compute quantum dimensions and the stable Green ring.

-Let $C=k_{\zeta}[SL(2)]$ denote the quantized coordinate Hopf algebra of $SL(2)$ as defined in [APW] and [Lu2] at a root of unity of odd order over a field of characteristic zero.
+Let $C=\Bbbk_{\zeta}[SL(2)]$ denote the quantized coordinate Hopf algebra of $SL(2)$ as defined in [APW] and [Lu2] at a root of unity of odd order over a field of characteristic zero.
 In this article we study the category of finite-dimensional comodules, a category that is equivalent to the category of finite-dimensional modules over (a suitable quotient of) the quantized hyperalgebra $U_{\zeta}$.
-Our approach uses representations of the Gabriel quiver associated to $C$, methods from the representation theory of quivers, and most notably, the theory string algebras and special biserial algebras.
-The methods of this paper demonstrate the utility of coalgebraic methods, which will hopefully be applicable to other categories of interest.
+Our approach uses representations of the Gabriel quiver associated to $C$, methods from the representation theory of quivers, and most notably, the theory of string algebras and special biserial algebras.
+The methods of this paper demonstrate the utility of coalgebraic methods, which we expect will be applicable to other comodule categories.

 We discuss some required coalgebra representation theory in section 1 and then use the more general results to concentrate on the case of the quantized coordinate Hopf algebra $C$ at a root of unity over a field of characteristic zero in section 2.
 In [CK] we determined the structure of the injective indecomposable comodules along with the block decomposition of $C$.
 Here we completely determine the finite-dimensional indecomposable comodules, the Auslander-Reiten quiver and almost split sequences.